iampeterbanjo/iampeterbanjo.com/README.md

 [Journaling][journal] and documenting significant [architecture decisions][adr] will help in reflection and learning from previous iterations.
 [Learn more][adr]

-### 1. Structure folders by projects and components
+### 1. :gear: Structure folders by projects and components

 > It turns out that understanding the existing product is the dominant maintenance activity...
 Once we know what we need to change, the modification itself may well be trivial.
 But the road to that enlightenment is often painful.
 This means our primary task as programmers isn’t to write code, but to understand it. _Your Code as a Crime Scene - Adam Tornhill_